smcclab/smc-course/_workshops/08-live-coding.md

 ## Goals for this week

-1. revisit the basic synthesis & sampling concepts we covered in [week 2]({% link _workshops/02-synthesis-1.md %}) and [week 3]({% link _workshops/03-sampling-1.md %}), this time in Gibber
+1. revisit the basic synthesis & sampling concepts we covered in [week 2]({% link _workshops/02-synthesis-1.md %}) and [week 3]({% link _workshops/03-sampling-1.md %}), this time in Strudel

 2. begin to learn what the different synthesis "building blocks" (oscillators, filters, effects, as well as new samples) _sound_ like in a musical sound design context

-3. to be able to load in and play with recorded sounds in Gibber, including going beyond just triggering pre-recorded "one-shot" samples, to explore the compositional possibilities of _manipulating_ pre-recorded sounds during playback
+3. to be able to load in and play with recorded sounds in Strudel, including going beyond just triggering pre-recorded "one-shot" samples, to explore the compositional possibilities of _manipulating_ pre-recorded sounds during playback